markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 *at the moment* there are four (4) plugins available.

-- [EVTXX](#EVTXX) item: send codes through an "EventExchanger" to a physiology recording, to synchronise the behavioural data with the physiological data.
+- [EVTXX](#EVTXX) item: send codes through an "EventExchanger" to a physiology recording device, to synchronise the behavioural data with the physiological data.
 - [ResponseBox](#ResponseBox) item: Alternative to the default 'JoyStick' plugin.
-Made for the custom made buttonboxes of Research Support.
+Made for the custom made buttonboxes of Research Support (works / can be made to work with all HID devices).
 - [RGB_Led_Control](#RGB_Led_Control) item: Extended Responsebox item for use with the RGB Responsebox, enabling colour use and feedback on the buttonbox.
 - [VAS](#VAS) item: a "Visual Analogue Scale".
 I tried to make it as customizable as possible, so its up to the user to stay close to the original VAS, or design their own.